PuzzleboxIO/bloom-android/README.md

 - In Android Studio -> File -> New -> Import Module -> Select Source Directory

 - Only the ":jigsaw" module is required

+- Copy any proprietary .jar libraries to jigsawl/libs